 The LENRD Hydrogeologic Groundwater Model has been completed and a Graphic User Interface (GUI) has been created by Long Spring Consulting which will allow the District to utilize the model to evaluate new uses of groundwater in the District.
-As of this writing, LENRD staff are spending time running scenarios to test the functionality and accuracy of the interface.
+LENRD staff continue to test this tool by running new groundwater use scenarios, and full implementation is expected at a later date.